afishcalledrob/bank_tech_test/README.md

 As a customer, to ensure that I do not have more funds than is correct i want my balance to decrease by the correct amount after making a withdrawal.

-As an account manager, so that I can keep track of my transaction history I would like a record of my deposits to be stored with a time stamp.
+As an account manager, so that I can keep track of an account transaction history I would like a record of deposits to be stored with a date stamp.

+As an account manager, so that I can keep track of an account transaction history I would like a record of withdrawals to be stored with a date stamp.

 ```